fermisurfaces/IFermi/README.md

 [paper](https://doi.org/10.21105/joss.03089) in your research output:

 ```
-Ganose, A.M., Searle, A., Jain, A., Griffin, S. M., IFermi: A python library for Fermi
+Ganose, A. M., Searle, A., Jain, A., Griffin, S. M., IFermi: A python library for Fermi
 surface generation and analysis.
 Journal of Open Source Software.
 Journal of Open
 Source Software, 2021, 6 (59), 3089
 ```